 Non-disclosures for Probation and Jail Time Offenses

-Texas has recently changed its non-disclosure statutes so that after September 1, 2015, the laws have spread to several sections of the Government Code (§ 411.071-077).
+In September 2015, Texas changed its non-disclosure statutes so that the laws have spread to several sections of the Government Code (§ 411.071-077).
 These changes apply not only to those who were given deferred adjudication but also in limited situations to those who were convicted of certain misdemeanor offenses.

 Under sections 411.073 and 411.0735 of the Government Code, a person may now be eligible for non-disclosure if he or she received probation or jail time for certain misdemeanors.
-The steps mentioned above for deferred adjudication also apply for probation and jail time.
 However, if you received probation or jail time for the crimes listed below, you are precluded from receiving a non-disclosure under this particular statute.

 - Driving under the influence of alcohol (Alcoholic Beverage Code § 106.041),